 How Long It Takes To Pass Swallowed Coin By Toddler?

 Now you may be in a panic mode, because your child has swallowed a coin or some other foreign object.
-80 to 90 % of times, a coin or a small penny will pass on its own, as it is round with soft edges, and eventually comes out with stool.
+80 to 90 % of times, a coin or a small penny will pass on its own, causing no damage as it is round with soft edges, and eventually come out with stool.
 The coin passes through the digestive system and is expelled within a day or two.
 However, it is necessary to keep a keen eye on your child.
 It can be an emergency situation if there are the below mentioned symptoms:

 - Your child cannot speak or cry, and has trouble breathing

-- He is drooling and cannot swallow
+- He is drooling and cannot swallow even food and water

 - Your child is coughing or is breathing noisily